Synthetixio/SIPs/SIPS/sip-Binary_Competition.md

 * In the future this could be enhanced to track growth against $BTC or $ETH instead of only USD.

 ### Model 2 - Weighted coin values
-This model compare factored values of coins.
+This model compares factored values of coins at the maturity date.
 The market creator selects two coins and the multiplier for each coin.
-There are no other changed to the mechanism (bidding date, maturity date).
+There are no other changes to the current mechanism (bidding date, maturity date).
-Default multiplier is one, e.g. SNX>LINK@01.01.2021. -> a single SNX coin will be worth more than a single LINK coin at the maturity date.
+Default multiplier is **one**, e.g. **SNX>LINK@01.01.2021.** -> a single SNX coin will be worth more than a single LINK coin at the maturity date.
-A case with multiplier could be: 30xSNX>ETH@01.01.2021. -> SNX coin value multiplied by 30 will be worth more than 1 EHT at the maturity date.
+A case with multiplier set could be: **30xSNX>ETH@01.01.2021.** -> SNX coin value multiplied by 30 will be worth more than 1 EHT at the maturity date.

 For both cases UI should be updated to show the both coins on the chart in the BO detailed view.